jorphex/yPort/to do.md

 - use balanceOf and kong to calculate yield earned over the past 7 days
 - add note if staking available
 - add note if isRetired
-- handle user blocked daily report messages (add pause command)
+- handle user blocked daily report messages (add /stop command)
 - pre-fetch and cache kong and ydaemon every 12 hours
 - recheck async
 - organize report message by chain